Gxrco/Gxrco/README.md

 **Junior Developer (Backend Dev/Database Administrator/ Cloud Computing Learner)**

-I describe myself as a person who is enthusiastic about all new technologies, especially with connectivity and platforms that work in parallel.
+I describe myself as a person who is enthusiastic about all new technologies, especially with tools and platforms that work as a whole.
 This has led me to have a preference for backend development, but that does not detract from my willingness to learn as if I were a full-stack developer.
 Right now I am studying Computer Science at the Universidad del Valle de Guatemala, career which drives my curiosity for the world of development and implementation of solutions with current tools.

    <p align="left">
       <a href="https://twitter.com/GxrcoOnline">